offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 int b { a }; // copy -- a already exists and its being COPIED into b (the expression a is NOT a prvalue)
 ```

-In essence, the way to think of a prvalue is that its an expression that meets the following 3 conditions ...
+In essence, the way to think of a prvalue is that it's an expression that meets the following 3 conditions ...

 1. can't have the address-of operator used on it.